-During the last decade, various systems with specific electron properties have attracted a great attention of investigators.
-They include one- and two-dimensional organic conductors, three-dimensional solids and topological conductors, and right until the fermionic atoms on optical lattices.
-A great part of their properties can be explained exclusively by a proper treating of the electron dynamics involving the many-electron effects and electron correlations.
-One of the promising applications of such systems is the power generation or cooling by means of the thermoelectric effect.
-Theoretical description of the thermoelectric transport in strongly correlated electron systems is a challenge and requires the development of new approaches, see, e.g., reference [1], and most of the previous investigations were performed for the models with local single-site correlations of the Hubbard or Anderson type.
+During last decade, various systems with specific electron properties are attracting a great interest of investigators.
+They include the one- and two-dimensional organic conductors, three-dimensional solids and topological conductors, and up to the fermionic atoms on optical lattices.
+Many of their properties can be explained only by the proper treating of the electron dynamics involving the many-electron effects and electron correlations.
+One of the perspective applications of such systems can be the power generation or cooling through the thermoelectric effect.
+Theoretical description of the thermoelectric transport in strongly correlated electron systems is a challenge and requires developing of the new approaches, see e.g. reference [1], and most of the previous investigations were done for the models with local single-site correlations of the Hubbard or Anderson type.

-However, it was originally pointed by Hubbard [2] that the second quantized representation of the inter-electron Coulomb interaction contains, besides the local term $U \sum_i n_i \uparrow n_i \downarrow$, the nonlocal contributions including the inter-site Coulomb interaction $\sum{ij} V{ij} \hat{n}i \hat{n}j$ and the so-called correlated hopping which introduces new physical effects because now the value of inter-site hopping depends on the occupation of these states.
+But it was first pointed by Hubbard [2], that the second quantized representation of the inter-electron Coulomb interaction contains, besides the local term $U \sum_i n{i\uparrow} n{i\downarrow}$, the nonlocal contributions including the inter-site Coulomb interaction $\sum{ij} V{ij} \hat{n}i \hat{n}j$ and the so-called correlated hopping which introduces a new physical effects because now the value of intersite hopping depends on the occupation of these states.